The label outlasted the job description

 Me

 The first deployment loop was a script: build the image, tag it, push it, change the chart value, run the upgrade, and check the result.
 It was faster than typing each command from memory.
 It was still a personal interface.
 If the script stopped halfway through, I knew what it had done because I had written it.
-That did not mean the team did.
+That didn't mean the team did.

 Too many doors

-It has early identity work, Kubernetes manifests, chat prototypes, workspace templates,
+has early identity work, Kubernetes manifests, chat prototypes, workspace templates,

 small tools, and abandoned paths sitting next to things that eventually shipped.